kazimsayed954/Placement-Series-X/README.md

 # Placement-Series-X
-#For Contribution fork this repo and create a pull request
+<h6>For Contribution fork this repo and create a pull request